CLSherrod/clsherrod.github.io/_posts/2026-01-19-good-person-in-a-broken-world.md

 ---
-title: Being a Good Person in a Bad World
+title: How to Stay a Good Person in a Broken World
-description: Being a Good Person in a Bad World
+description: How to Stay a Good Person in a Broken World
-preview: Being a Good Person in a Bad World
+preview: How to Stay a Good Person in a Broken World
-date: 2026-01-05
+date: 2026-01-19
 categories:
   - Living a Fulfilling Life
 tags:
   - meaning
+  - fulfilling-life
+  - life-lessons
 toc: true
-permalink: /being-good-in-a-bad-world/
+permalink: /good-person-in-a-broken-world/
-published: false
+published: true
 ---
 ## Feeling Like a Good Person in a Broken World: How to Cope When Darkness Feels Overwhelming